 If you’re dealing with a ruinous corporate reputation, there’s a good chance that a lot of your search results are negative.

 However, with some effort and time, you can push down these results and replace them with positive ones.
 The bad stuff will still be out there, but you can definitely take over page 1 of Google, which is as far as most people search anyway.

 While it’s technically possible to remove negative search results, it’s not common.
-There is a very small handful of very specific situations that legislate the removal of online content.
+Only a small handful of very specific situations legislate the removal of online content.
 Even with such legislation in place, it’s foolish to think that negative content, especially of a compromising or salacious variety, will simply vanish.
-(Denizens of 4Chan will make sure of it.)
+(Denizens of 4Chan will make sure of it).

 2. Find opportunities for evergreen content

-One of the best methods of replacing negative search results is to publish positive evergreen content about the company.
+One of the best methods of replacing negative search results is to publish positive evergreen content about the company - or get others to.
 Evergreen content simply means that the content will always be relevant.
-(Example: An article on reputation management is evergreen, but an article on navigating Black Friday 2018 is not.)
+(Example: An article on reputation management is evergreen, but an article on navigating Black Friday 2017 is not.)

 The more evergreen content that positions your company in a credible and favorable light, the better.
 The specific type of content depends on the type of incident.
 If it revolves around an individual (like your CEO), you’ll want to focus on biographical info.
 I’m talking about making a site for your CEO, including a biography on your company’s website, setting up a Wikipedia page––the whole nine yards.

 If the incident is about the corporation as a whole, you should focus on informational evergreen content (e.g., longform articles).
 Your company’s blog and other blogs are great places to publish this sort of content.
 You can also consider press releases to reflect any positive company news or progress.